 Before deciding if Experian is a valuable service, ponder the following questions.

 Can It Really Raise Your Credit Score?

-The average credit score increase for Experian Boost users is 12 points.
+The average credit score increase for Experian Boost users is 13 points.
 Some users don’t see any improvement in their credit scores, though.
-It depends on your credit history and what’s in your credit profile.
+But, again, it depends on your credit history and what’s in your credit profile.

 What Are The Benefits Of Using Experian Boost?